anapdh/enumerable-methods/README.md

 ### About the Project

-This project consists of an implementation of an own version of Ruby’s enumerable methods.
+This project consists of an implementation of an own version of following Ruby’s enumerable methods:

+- Each;
+- Each with index;
+- Select;
+- All;
+- None;
+- Count;
+- Map;
+- Inject.

 ## Built With